 ... in numerous cases it appears from the text of decisions that applicants were questioned principally about matters such as the locations and names of gay nightclubs in Sydney and Melbourne to assess their familiarity with the gay 'scene'.
-Surely it is an unreasonable expectation of individuals from elsewhere in the world who are attracted to members of the same sex that they should be interested in and attend gay bars and clubs in innercity locations in Australia as a matter of course upon their relocation here.
-Yet when applicants responded that they were not familiar with the locations of gay bars, asserted a preference for socializing privately or in other venues or suburbs, or claimed to have gone to mainstream pornography venues for male/male sex, they were disbelieved.
-(Moreover when applicants did name bars they had attended, some tribunal members took steps such as telephoning the named bars to ask whether the staff remembered them.)208
+Surely it is an unreasonable expectation of individuals from elsewhere in the world who are attracted to members of the same sex that they should be interested in and attend gay bars and clubs in inner-city locations in Australia as a matter of course upon their relocation here.
+Yet when applicants responded that they were not familiar with the locations of gay bars, asserted a preference for socialising privately or in other venues or suburbs, or claimed to have gone to mainstream pornography venues for male/male sex, they were disbelieved.
+(Moreover when applicants did name bars they had attended, some tribunal members took steps such as telephoning the named bars to ask whether the staff remembered them.)

-In yet another Australian case, an Iranian refugee claimant was questioned about what was presented as universally known or accepted gay cultural icons, with the expectation the claimant would be familiar with such references to Western popular culture.209 As Millbank suggests, decision-makers need to avoid relying on "stereotyped ideas of what it means to be gay, or preconceptions as to what a gay identity necessarily entails."210
+In yet another Australian case, an Iranian refugee claimant was questioned about what was presented as universally known or accepted gay cultural icons, with the expectation the claimant would be familiar with such references to Western popular culture.
+As Millbank suggests, decision-makers need to avoid relying on "stereotyped ideas of what it means to be gay, or preconceptions as to what a gay identity necessarily entails."

 3.3.
-Imputing Membership in a Particular Social Group
+Imputing membership in a particular social group

 It is important to remember that a claimant does not actually have to be a member of the particular social group.
-According to Ward, it is sufficient that the agents of persecution believe the person to be a member of the particular social group.211 The UNHCR Guidelines also rightly refer to the fact that a claimant does not actually have to be a member of the particular social group.212 after they confronted him about speaking Russian in a café.214 The claimant stated he believed that the two men, who had photographed the assault, had spread rumors about the attack.
+According to Ward, it is sufficient that the agents of persecution believe the person to be a member of the particular social group.
+The UNHCR Guidelines also rightly refer to the fact that a claimant does not actually have to be a member of the particular social group.

+This principle was applied by the Federal Court to claims based on sexual orientation in Dykon v Canada.
+In that case, the claimant based his claim partly on his fear that he would be persecuted on the grounds of sexual orientation.
+He told the RPD that he had been raped by two Ukrainian men after they confronted him about speaking Russian in a café.
+The claimant stated he believed that the two men, who had photographed the assault, had spread rumours about the attack.
 As a consequence, some people believed him to be gay and subjected his mother and him to harassment.
-The RPD dismissed his claim based on sexual orientation because "there was no evidence presented that the claimant was in fact a homosexual, only that he was perceived as one by some people."215 The Federal Court Trial Division rejected this finding, stating that the RPD seriously erred when it claimed that the applicant did not suffer persecution because he was not in fact gay.
-The court stated that "it is totally irrelevant . . . whether he was in fact a homosexual or not."216 It is the beliefs of the persecutors that are important, and in this case the individuals responsible for the harassment perceived the claimant to be a homosexual.
+The RPD dismissed his claim based on sexual orientation because "there was no evidence presented that the claimant was in fact a homosexual, only that he was perceived as one by some people."
+The Federal Court Trial Division rejected this finding, stating that the RPD seriously erred when it claimed that the applicant did not suffer persecution because he was not in fact gay.
+The court stated that "it is totally irrelevant...